flyingrhinonz/nccm/README.md

 * Logs are in English - you don't need to be a developer to read the majority of the logs.
-* nccm has reached a stable state with no known bugs when running on pure Linux (developed and tested the latest stable version of Debian).
+* nccm has reached a stable state with no known bugs when running on pure Linux (developed and tested on the latest stable version of Debian).
     I will continue to fix bugs that I can recreate on the latest clean-install stable version of Debian, and only add features that are in the spirit of nccm.